|

 poster or some other indication that the store sells replenishments.

-You may not know that it's going to be a topup (instead of a
+You may not know that it's going to be a real time topup

 card